Y2KONDOMS R BETTER THAN 1 (2000)

 PARTNERS IN CRIME (2000)

-a “single” recorded after the SHOEBOX PARADISE sessions had ended, but before PAPER CHEST HAIR was underway. i wasn’t sure what to do with this song. two years later it ended up on the final/proper 2-CD version of SHOEBOX.
+A “single” recorded after the SHOEBOX PARADISE sessions had ended, but before PAPER CHEST HAIR was underway.
+I wasn’t sure what to do with this song.
+Two years later it ended up on the final/proper double CD version of SHOEBOX.

 OUT-TAKES & NEW TRACKS (2000)

-to sing has some nice fuzz bass from gord and an evil piano riff from me to recommend it, but i couldn’t think of any words to sing (aside from “there’s a headless chicken dancin’ for ye”), and gord’s ex-girlfriend amanda being in the room with her cute little dog at the time didn’t make it any easier. so i sang about the fact that i had no idea what to sing. needless to say, it didn’t end up on the album, though an approximation of the piano riff was revived two years later for the mr. sinister song “incognito in austin” on the album of the same name.
+To Sing has some nice fuzz bass from Gord and an evil piano riff from me to recommend it, but I couldn’t think of any words to sing (aside from, “There’s a headless chicken dancin’ for ye,”) and Gord’s ex-girlfriend Amanda being in the room with her cute little dog at the time didn’t make it any easier.
+So I sang about having no idea what to sing.
+Needless to say, it didn’t end up on the album, though an approximation of the piano riff was revived two years later for the Mr. Sinister song “Incognito in Austin” on the album of the same name.

 SINKLESS MAN PROMO SINGLE (2000)

 ALL THIS STUFF [& MORE STUFF] (2004)

-this was my failed attempt at putting together some sort of papa ghostface best-of. turns out our music is difficult to squeeze into that sort of format. three or four CDs in, i threw in the towel, realizing i was heading for PAPA GHOSTBOX territory all over again. i’ve never been a real fan of compilations of previously released material anyway…with a few exceptions, they’ve always seemed kind of redundant and pointless to me. i prefer to dig into a real album.
+This was my failed attempt at putting together a Papa Ghostface best-of.
+Turns out our music is difficult to squeeze into that sort of format.
+Three or four CDs in, I threw in the towel, realizing I was heading for PAPA GHOSTBOX territory all over again.
+I’ve never been a real fan of compilations of previously released material anyway…with a few exceptions, they’ve always seemed kind of redundant and pointless to me.
+I prefer to dig into a real album.